 At Blumen, tea matters.
 Enjoy a unique selection of organic teas imported from Japan, Thailand and China.

 In Rosslyn coffee is serious business, amid the tall office buildings.
 Try Rosslyn office workers’ favorite Compass Coffee while you relish your time on vacay.
-Or start the day with a muffin and coffee at BeanGood!
-The Coffee Pub.

 Want your coffee with pastries and cakes?
 Buzz Bakeshop in Ballston offers a myriad of sweets, from freshly baked cupcakes and rich fudgy brownies to decadent cream cheese filled pumpkin muffins.
 At Natural Café you can grab a breakfast sandwich with your cup of joe.
 Or try the stylish Republik Coffee Bar for nitrogren-infused iced coffee and espresso con panna among other elegant offerings.